ajslater/picopt/README.rst

 Usage
 -----

-Optimize files:
+Optimize all JPEG files in a dirctory:

 ::

     picopt *.jpg

-Optimize files and recurse directories:
+Optimize all files and recurse directories:

 ::